 Real-Time Embedded Systems

-Hence, in real-time systems guarantees must be given on the finishing of computations before a deadline.
+In real-time systems, guarantees must be given on the finishing of computations before a deadline.
 This affects the design of hardware (processors, caches, interconnects, peripherals, interrupts, ...) and software stack (operating system, scheduling, compiler guarantees).
 Key concepts are spatial and temporal isolation of components, and architecture's predictability.